cadrian/circus/README.md

 At the beginning, I expected the vault to be implemented as a simple encrypted JSON file (same as pwd).
 Let that change:

-* The server file contains all the vaults; it will be an sqlite database.
+* The server file contains the vault; it will be an sqlite database.

 * The server will provide a mechanism to extract all the passwords of a given user.